Friday, November 30, 2012

 Return of Old Kingdom Blocks

-Two sandstone blocks have been returned to Egypt and are currently under restoration at the national museum.
-The two blocks said to be off old kingdom monuments.
+Two sandstone blocks have been returned to Egypt and are currently under restoration at the National Museum.
+The two blocks are said to be off old kingdom monuments.

-The smaller block has a representation of the lioness Goddess Sekhmet while the other larger block is part of a title for the king of Upper and Lower Egypt.
-The block were in possession of a New Zealand photographer who passed away last year.
+The smaller block has a representation of the lioness Goddess Sekhmet, while the other larger block is part of a title for the king of Upper and Lower Egypt.
+The block had a New Zealand photographer who passed away last year.

 Saturday, November 3, 2012